Scorecard, Answers 61 to 70.

 For years, I was sure the worst thing that could happen to a nice guy like me would be that I would turn out to be an alcoholic.
 Today, I find it's the best thing that has ever happened to me.
 This proves I don't know what's good for me.

-This does, of course, create a huge logical problem with his story.
+This does, of course, create a huge logical problem with his story — a paradox.
 To wit: he can't then rave, like he does, about how good A.A. is for him.
 How would he know?
 He admits that he doesn't know what's good for him.
 So when he says that A.A. is good for him, he's probably wrong.

 How persistently we claim the right to decide all by ourselves just what we shall think and just how we shall act.